FrankBrongers/TweedejaarsprojectKI/README.md

 	- TestBoxes_GRAY: for CNN and test images on gray scaled images
 	- TestBoxes_RGB: for CNN and test images on RGB images

+### cnn_data5 : images used for either training or testing on original image set